docker-archive/dcus-hol-2016/docker-cloud/README.md

 		$ docker-compose up -d

-	This will start the application on you *management host*.
+	This will start the application on your *management host*.
 You will see Docker Compose build several images and ultimately finish with something like this:

 		Creating votingdemo_redis_1
 		Creating votingdemo_voting_1
 		Creating votingdemo_results_1
 		Creating votingdemo_votinglb_1

-8. Check to see if the voting front end is working by navigating to `http://localhost` in your web browser.
+8. Check to see if the voting front end is working by navigating to either `http://localhost` if you are using Docker for Mac or Docker for windows OR the hostname of **v111node1** in your web browser.

   If this does not work, run a `docker ps` command and open your web browser to the IP address shown next to the `votingdemo_votinglb_1` container